Back to blog

 Why Trauma Bonding Feels So Strong

-Several forces tend to keep these bonds in place:
+Several things tend to keep these bonds in place:

-• Feeling pulled back in after deciding to create distance
+• Feeling pulled back in after deciding to step away

-• Rationalizing harmful behavior because of brief moments of care
+• Making excuses for harmful behavior because of brief moments of kindness

 What Helps Break the Pattern